davidward462/SmartClient/README.md

-#SmartClient
+SmartClient

-#SmartClient.py accepts exactly one argument, which is the address of the host to connect to.
+SmartClient.py accepts exactly one argument, which is the address of the host to connect to.
 Adding a file path is optional.

-#For connecting to www.example.com, use the following command:
+For connecting to www.example.com, use the following command:

-#python3 SmartClient.py www.example.com
+python3 SmartClient.py www.example.com

-#For connecting to www.example.com/path/index.html, use the following command:
+For connecting to www.example.com/path/index.html, use the following command:

-#python3 SmartClient.py www.example.com/path/index.html
+python3 SmartClient.py www.example.com/path/index.html

-#SmartClient.py may not work correctly if run using a Python version less than python3.
+SmartClient.py may not work correctly if run using a Python version less than python3.

+(This program was originally written as an assignment for a computer networks class.)